nelsonosorio3/sml/README.md

-# standard ML for practice
+# Standard ML for practice